J-Blijenburg/Chatter/README.md

 The github repo: https://github.com/J-Blijenburg/Chatter

-You can download the database from the backend directory
+You can use the database sql script from the backend directory

 You can log in with the following users: